scionproto/scion/doc/ColibriDesign.rst

     the COLIBRI service that the packet represents a valid segment reservation.

 We calculate the MAC differently depending on the value of the flag ``C``.
+For ``C=1`` the MAC is first computed by each of the on-path ASes, very similarly to the regular SCION path case.
+Each HopField of the path needs a MAC that is computed by exactly one on-path AS (the owner of the HopField) who then sets it in the MAC field of the HopField.
-For ``C=1`` the MAC is computed by each of the on-path ASes, and copied directly to their HopField.
-Like with the regular SCION path, this MAC is later validated by the same on-path AS when a packet uses the HopField.
+Later, like with the regular SCION path, this MAC field is validated by the same on-path AS when a packet enters one of its border routers.
+Note that every on-path AS is able to observe the HopFields of all the other on-path ASes, and could leak them if they wanted to, rendering this mechanism useless to authenticate the source of the packet.

-With ``C=0`` (data plane traffic), we want to avoid end hosts from the source of the reservation
-AS *A* being able to leak the MACs to other entities in different ASes, that could then generate traffic that appears like generated from the original AS *A*, and thus AS *A* being wrongly blamed for consuming more than their granted bandwidth, which would surely have it blacklisted in the transit ASes.
+With ``C=0`` (data plane traffic), we want to avoid end hosts from the source of the reservation AS *A*, and any other on-path ASes, to be able to leak the MACs to other entities in different ASes, that could then generate traffic that appears like generated from the original AS *A*, and thus AS *A* being wrongly blamed for consuming more than their granted bandwidth, which would surely have it blacklisted in the transit ASes.